 Learn more about Guitar Center’s price match guarantee here!

 While the acoustic guitar or gear might mean a lot to you, this will not change its fair market value.
 So when you go into the store to trade it in, make sure you know what it’s worth.
 They may offer you less, but stick to your guns and go in knowing what to expect.

 If you have your ducks in a row, they may see that and give you a few more points.
 But don’t expect more for it because of sentimental reasons.

-On the other hand, don’t let them low ball you, either.
+But, don’t let them lowball you, either.
 Even though you are going in to trade it away for lower than a private sale will fetch, make sure to get all that you can for it.
 It’s still a marketplace, and they are in business to earn money.
-Again, by going in well researched and ready to do negotiate, you may do much better.
+Again, by going in well-researched and ready to negotiate, you may do much better.

 What Condition Does My Gear Need To Be In?

-They do have technicians who can make small adjustments if needed, and the instrument is something that can move quickly for them.
+They do have technicians who can make small adjustments if needed.
+Especially if the instrument is something that can move quickly for them.

-But when it comes to normal wear, cracks, dents and other cosmetic damage, this normally is not as issue as used gear does have its road wear.
+But when it comes to normal wear, cracks, dents, and other cosmetic damage, this is not an issue.
+Used gear does have its road wear.